banjocat/openresty-githhub-auth/README.md

 ### Goals
 * Use openresty with lua
+* Make the conf logic it uses extendable (complements docker extension)
 * Typical auth endpoints /login, /logout, /auth/github/callback
 * / should not be reachable unless logged in
 * Session has to stay and not require login on each visit